dtwest/Porthole/README.md

 This is not a production solution, it's a toy application.

-If for instance you wanted to make this more of a prod service you could do tweak this with some re-work.
+If for instance you wanted to make this more of a prod service you could do breaking this app up, and ditching the queue implementation for a better one.

+#### Logging

+I'm logging with `gunicorn.error` only for demonstration purposes, so that the logs appear in the terminal when you compose application.
+Don't do this in prod.

 #### NMAP

 Right now the app is using a tcp scan strategy as I'm running under the assumption that not everyone who runs this will have root access which is required to do a use a syn scan strategy.

-Additionally, to make sure that scans are resonably fast for the purposes of demonstration, I'm not using options such as `-p-` to scan all ports.
+Additionally, to make sure that scans are reasonably fast for the purposes of demonstration, I'm not using options such as `-p-` to scan all ports.

 If you have root access, and want it all... well tweak the options, and scan strategy.